praveek/launch.en/help/launch-reference/managing-resources/data-elements.md

 1. Provide any requested information about the chosen type in the fields provided.
 1. (Optional) Enter a default value.

-   If you do not provide a value, no value is sent.
-Some people choose to enter something like "none" or "n/a" so they can determine what is sent if there isn't a value.
-Different solutions deal with an empty variable differently.
-This creates consistency even if a value doesn't exist.
+   If you do not select this option, there will be no default value.
+The vast majority of users leave this in its default state.
+Different systems deal with an empty variable differently.
+Some people choose to enter something like "none" or "n/a" so they can create consistency in reporting when the data element does not return a value.

 1. Select whether to force a lowercase value and whether to remove line breaks and spaces.
 1. Select a duration.